everydayhero/omniauth-passport/README.md

 ## Experimental

-This gem will only work if you have a copy of our OAuth2 server running locally on http://passport.edh.dev which probably isn't you.
+This gem will only work if you have a copy of our OAuth2 server running locally on http://passport.edh.dev which you don't.
 Once we sort out the URL structure I will make a 1.0.0 release.

 ## How To Use It